calderonalexis/Resume/README.md

 ### Degree

-  - June 2018 – November 2018.
-(Coming Soon) Cyber Sercurity Diplomaed at University of Chile
+  - June 2018 – October 2018.
+Cybersecurity Diplomaed at University of Chile

   - September 2007 – October 2013.
 Graduated of Telecommunications Engineering in the University Fermin Toro, Venezuela